semiologic/sem-external-links/readme.txt

 You can configure the plugin to:

 - Process all outgoing links, rather than only those within your entries' content.
 - Add an external link icon to outgoing links.
-You can use a class="noicon" attribute on links to override this.
+You can use a class="no_icon" attribute on links to override this.
 - Open outgoing links in new windows.
 Note that this can damage your visitor's trust towards your site in that they can think your site used a pop-under.
 - Add rel=nofollow to the links.
 This is not very nice for those you're linking to, but useful to avoid PR leak.